 As a person with 20/20 vision, Gosh I probably did not know what 20/20 meant at that time, I just took it for granted.
 Just the idea of working in healthcare was exciting at that time, however, I did not fully understand or trust lasers at that point.

 The story is that my ex had laser eye surgery the previous summer and I could see how much happiness and self-confidence laser brought in his life… so I decided to embrace this challenge.

-I truly believed that Smile is the best… option for anyone that wears contact lenses or glasses and I still believed that…
+I truly believe that SMILE is the best… option for anyone who wears contact lenses or glasses and I still believe that…

 but recently something happened that changed my way of looking at this solution drastically...